Sermon on Matthew 14:13-21 | Super-Size Your Faith

 Understand your inadequacies.

-The disciples learned their inadequacies on this day.
+The disciples learned their inadequacies.
 They come to Jesus and say, “We need to send these folks to buy food.”
 Jesus says, “No, we don’t.
 You feed them.”
 The disciples could never have fed 15,000 to 20,000 people with the seven items they had.
-Only the power of God could allow them to do so.
+Only the power of God could do so.

 I fully understand that we have different talents—e.g., the Parable of the Talents (Matt 25:14-30)—however, do we always feel adequate for the tasks for which we are talented?
 Moses didn’t feel adequate to lead the children of Israel out of Egyptian bondage.
 Jeremiah told the Lord that because he was a youth that there was absolutely no way for him to be a prophet.